Wolfgang Schüssel: Policies

 The government's attempts at achieving a balanced budget (called "Nulldefizit") – while being more successful than most of its contemporary initiatives abroad – failed.
-Changes involved a mixture of raising taxes and fees on the one hand and cost-cutting measures on the other which proved highly visible and prompted significant criticism.
-For example, the Austrian education system suffered considerably, shown by the PISA study released in 2004: many salaries and expensive projects were cut at universities, even though the government proclaimed it would bring teaching and research to a "world-class" level.
+Changes involved a mixture of raising taxes and fees on the one hand and cost-cutting measures on the other, which proved highly visible and prompted significant criticism.
+For example, the Austrian education system suffered considerably, as shown by the PISA study released in 2004: many salaries and expensive projects were cut at universities, even though the government proclaimed it would bring teaching and research to a "world-class" level.
 Cost-cutting in the security sector was blamed for an increase in crime.

 At the same time, Schüssel's government increased public spending in certain areas.
-For example, the new "Kindergeld" (children money) to help families replaced the old "Karenzgeld", which was dependent on the recipient standing in employment.
+For example, the new "Kindergeld" (child benefit) to help families replaced the old "Karenzgeld", which was dependent on the recipient being employed.
 This change was a nod to the Freedom Party, which had campaigned for this measure.